FDA approves two Glaxo melanoma drugs

-The Food and Drug Administration said it approved the drugs, Tafinlar and Mekinist, to be used as single agents and not in combination after the medicines delayed tumour growth in separate clinical trials.
+The Food and Drug Administration said it approved the drugs, Tafinlar and Mekinist, to be used as single agents and not in combination after the medicines delayed tumor growth in separate clinical trials.

 After decades with virtually no progress in the fight against advanced melanoma and little to offer patients facing a virtual death sentence, Tafinlar and Mekinist mark the third and fourth new drugs approved by the FDA for metastatic melanoma in the past two years.

 Tafinlar, known chemically as dabrafenib, belongs to a class of cancer drugs called as BRAF inhibitors.
-Mekinist, known chemically as trametinib, inhibits a protein associated with cancerous tumours known as MEK.
+Mekinist, known chemically as trametinib, inhibits a protein associated with cancerous tumors known as MEK.

-Tafinlar was approved to treat patients with melanoma whose tumours express the BRAF V600E gene mutation.
-Mekinist was approved to treat patients whose tumours express either the BRAF V600E or V600K gene mutations.
+Tafinlar was approved to treat patients with melanoma whose tumors express the BRAF V600E gene mutation.
+Mekinist was approved to treat patients whose tumors express either the BRAF V600E or V600K gene mutations.
 About half of skin melanomas have a BRAF mutation.

 Analysts at Cowen and Co forecast sales reaching about $350 million for each drug in 2016.